XTSFormer: Cross-Temporal-Scale Transformer for Irregular-Time Event Prediction in Clinical Applications: Introduction

 To address these challenges, we propose a novel cross-temporal-scale transformer (XTSFormer) for irregular time event prediction.
-Our XTSFormer consists of feature-based cycle-aware time positional encoding and cross-scale attention within a multi-scale time hierarchy.
-Specifically, we define the time scale on irregular time event sequences by the merging order of a bottom-up clustering algorithm (e.g., agglomerative).
-The intuition is that events with shorter intervals (at smaller scales) will be merged earlier.
-We designed a cross-scale attention operation by specifying the key set as nodes in the same scale level.
-In summary, we make the following contributions. \begin{itemize} \item To the best of our knowledge, XTSFormer is a pioneering work in neural Temporal Point Processes (TPPs), integrating multi-scale features that are crucial for practical applications like clinical event analysis. \item The model introduces two theoretical advancements: the Feature-based Cycle-aware Positional Encoding to enhance the capture of complex temporal patterns by incorporating both feature and cyclical information, and a cross-scale attention mechanism that improves time efficiency compared to the standard all-pair attention. \item Experiments on two public datasets and two real patient safety datasets demonstrate the superior performance of our proposed XTSformer.
-We present a detailed evaluation that shows our model outperforms established benchmarks, thereby validating the effectiveness of our methodological contributions.
+Our XTSFormer integrates Feature-based Cycle-aware Time Positional Encoding (FCPE) and cross-scale attention within a multi-scale time hierarchy.
+Specifically, we define the time scale on irregular time event sequences through bottom-up clustering, where events with shorter intervals (at smaller scales) are merged earlier.
+We designed a cross-scale attention mechanism by selecting a key set as nodes within the same scale level.
+In summary, this paper makes the following contributions: \textbf{1)} We introduce XTSFormer, a neural Temporal Point Process model that incorporates multi-scale temporal interactions of event features, crucial for practical applications in clinical event analysis. \textbf{2)} The model introduces two novel components: a feature-based cycle-aware time positional encoding, which captures complex temporal patterns by incorporating both feature and cyclical information, and a cross-temporal-scale attention mechanism, which improves time efficiency compared to standard all-pair attention. \textbf{3)} Extensive experiments on two actual EHR datasets demonstrate that our proposed model outperforms several benchmarks.